Sahstiva/strapi-dify-translations/README.md

 **Note:**
 - `document_id` uses underscore (not camelCase)
 - Translated fields are wrapped in `fields` object
+- Nested fields use the same dot notation as in the request (e.g., `seo.title`)
 - `metadata.success` should be `"true"` for successful translations
 - `metadata.error` contains error message if translation failed